 - Allow your body to recover by scheduling at least one full rest day per week.

-- Longer Runs:
+- Longer Distance Runs:

-- Gradually increase your long run distance by half a mile each week.
-Start at 3 miles and work up to 5 miles by the end of week 8.
+- Gradually increase long run distance by half a mile each week.

-- Intervals and Tempo Runs:
+- Add-in Intervals and Tempo Runs:

-- Add short bursts of faster running or tempo runs (running at a comfortably hard pace) to improve stamina and speed.
+- Tempo runs, or running at a comfortably hard pace, is the next addition to improve stamina and speed.

 - Recovery Practices: